HoloClean/RecordFusion/README.md

 Dev:
 [![Build Status](https://travis-ci.org/HoloClean/holoclean.svg?branch=dev)](https://travis-ci.org/HoloClean/holoclean)

 # Record Fusion via Inference and Data Augmentation
+(note that this code builds on and modifies original HoloClean)

 We introduce a learning framework for the problem of unifying conflicting data in